Rytual/OldPhonePad-RegexStack/README.md

 [A-Z]{2,}       # ALL CAPS MESSAGES (because you felt strongly about it)
 ```

 The Stack data structure is equally nostalgic.
-It's basically like that pile of paper on your desk:
+It's like that pile of paper on your desk:
 - Put new stuff on top (push)
 - Take the top thing off (pop)
 - Never dig through the middle (unless you're desperate)

 In our phone keypad decoder, regex finds the patterns and stack handles the undo operations.
-It's like having a pattern-recognition AI and a time machine working together.
-Except it's 2025 and we're using them to decode text from a phone technology from the 1990s.
+Like having a pattern-recognition AI and a time machine working together.
+Except it's 2025 and we're using them to decode text from phone technology from the 1990s.
 Full circle.

 ## Regex Patterns Explained